Ingredients

 - Pork belly can sometimes have a layer of skin on the fat side that has to be removed before curing.
 To remove the skin, cut through it with a sharp knife (not too deep) and peel it off.

-- Setup the smoker for indirect heat at 175˚F. Add a few applewood chunks and smoke for about 4 - 4 ½ hours to an internal temperature of 155˚F.
+- The next day, Set up your smoker for indirect heat at 175˚F. Add a few applewood chunks and smoke the pork belly for 4-4 ½ hours to an internal temperature of 155˚F. Remove the pork belly from the smoker, let it cool to room temperature, wrap it in plastic wrap and refrigerate it overnight.

 Nutrition